Robbie Grossman Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.00 team ERA that ranks 22nd among all league pitching staffs.
+- The Royals have a 4.82 team ERA that ranks 20th across all MLB pitching staffs.

-- Royals pitchers combine to allow 21 total home runs at a clip of 1.3 per game (to rank 20th in baseball).
+- Royals pitchers combine to rank 25th in baseball in home runs surrendered (23 total, 1.4 per game).

-- Lyles (0-2) gets the starting nod for the Royals in his fourth start of the season.
-He's put together a 5.19 ERA in 17 1/3 innings pitched, with 15 strikeouts.
+- The Royals will send Keller (2-1) out to make his fourth start of the season.
+He is 2-1 with a 2.12 ERA and 16 strikeouts in 17 2/3 innings pitched.

-- The right-hander's most recent time out came on Wednesday against the Texas Rangers, when he tossed 6 1/3 innings, surrendering four earned runs while allowing eight hits.
+- His most recent time out was on Thursday against the Texas Rangers, when the righty tossed 6 2/3 innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.